Ground (electricity)

-In electrical engineering, ground or earth is a reference point in an electrical circuit from which voltages are measured, a common return path for electric current, or a direct physical connection to the Earth.
+In electrical engineering, ground or earth may refer to reference ground – a reference point in an electrical circuit from which voltages are measured, earth ground – a direct connection to the physical ground, or common ground – a common return path for electric current.
+Common ground is almost identical to neutral – a return path for electric current, with an added requirement that common ground has to be a "common" return path.
+To ground or to earth an object is to electrically connect the object to earth ground or common ground.

+Earth wire, or ground wire, is a wire that connects an electrical equipment from its conductive but normally-unenergized parts to earth ground or common ground.

 Electrical circuits may be connected to ground for several reasons.
-Exposed conductive parts of electrical equipment are connected to ground, to protect users from electrical shock hazard.
+Exposed conductive parts of electrical equipment are connected to ground to protect users from electrical shock hazards.
 If internal insulation fails, dangerous voltages may appear on the exposed conductive parts.
-Connecting exposed parts to ground will allow circuit breakers (or RCDs) to interrupt power supply in the event of a fault.
+Connecting exposed conductive parts to a "ground" wire which provides a low-impedance path for current to flow back to the incoming neutral (which is also connected to ground, close to the point of entry) will allow circuit breakers (or RCDs) to interrupt power supply in the event of a fault.
 In electric power distribution systems, a protective earth (PE) conductor is an essential part of the safety provided by the earthing system.

 Connection to ground also limits the build-up of static electricity when handling flammable products or electrostatic-sensitive devices.
 In some telegraph and power transmission circuits, the ground itself can be used as one conductor of the circuit, saving the cost of installing a separate return conductor (see single-wire earth return and earth-return telegraph).

 For measurement purposes, the Earth serves as a (reasonably) constant potential reference against which other potentials can be measured.
 An electrical ground system should have an appropriate current-carrying capability to serve as an adequate zero-voltage reference level.
 In electronic circuit theory, a "ground" is usually idealized as an infinite source or sink for charge, which can absorb an unlimited amount of current without changing its potential.
 Where a real ground connection has a significant resistance, the approximation of zero potential is no longer valid.
 Stray voltages or earth potential rise effects will occur, which may create noise in signals or produce an electric shock hazard if large enough.

 The use of the term ground (or earth) is so common in electrical and electronics applications that circuits in portable electronic devices, such as cell phones and media players, as well as circuits in vehicles, may be spoken of as having a "ground" or chassis ground connection without any actual connection to the Earth, despite "common" being a more appropriate term for such a connection.
 That is usually a large conductor attached to one side of the power supply (such as the "ground plane" on a printed circuit board), which serves as the common return path for current from many different components in the circuit.